This post may contain affiliate links. Please read our disclosure policy.

 adding chicken broth to a dutch oven for corn chowder

-Still in the garlic and cook for an additional 30 seconds.
+Still in the garlic and cook until fragrant.
 Add in the flour, and stir it constantly for about a minute.
 Pour in the chicken broth and stir until the flour has totally dissolved.
 Scrape up the brown bits from the bottom of the pot.

 adding corn and seasoning to a dutch oven with corn chowder